SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Methodology

+The proof of \cref{lemma} can be found in \cref{proof:lemma}. \cref{lemma} shows that examples with similar loss trajectories have similar gradients during the training, thereby influencing the model in a similar manner.

-\paragraph{Cluster-based Data Selection.} Once the loss trajectories are recorded, we apply a clustering algorithm to group examples based on the similarity of their loss trajectories.
-This results in a set of clusters \( \{C_1, C_2, \ldots, C_k\} \), where each cluster \( C_i \) contains examples with similar loss behavior over the training epochs: \new{
+\paragraph{Data selection from Loss Trajectory Clusters.} Once the loss trajectories are recorded on the proxy model, we apply a clustering algorithm to group examples based on the similarity of their loss trajectories.
+This results in a set of clusters \( \{C_1, C_2, \ldots, C_K\} \), where each cluster \( C_i \) contains examples with similar loss and gradient trajectory throughout the training: